SMotlaq/simple-gamer/README.md

 ```
 ![convolution](git_images/110_3_convolution.jpg?raw=true "Convolutional filter")

-As you see, a halo exists in the ball position.
+As you see, a halo exists at the ball position.

 ## 4- Another threshold
 Still we aren't sure about the exact ball position because of the other stuffs in the screen like that big "GOAL" text and colored papers.
 So I applied another threshold to the image: